nDriaDev/react-tools/apps/react-tools-demo/src/markdown/isMouseEvent.md

 # isMouseEvent
 It returns true if the event param is of MouseEvent type.
+[See demo](https://nDriaDev.io/react-tools/#/utils/isMouseEvent)

 ## API